felipe-arnhold/oai-testbed/README.md

     - TAC (Tracking Area Code): 0x01
     - SST (Slice/Service Type): 0x01
     - SD (Slice Diferentiator): 0x01

 ## 2. OAI-5GCN

 ### Installing the pre-requisites

+#### Wireshark (Optional)

+Wireshark is a well know software to analyse network traffic.
+One of the communication protocols between gNB and CN is NGAP, which is not available on release version of Wireshark.

 ### Setup
 ### Configuration